prefixFelix/FernoPy/README.md

    Port and the name of the firmware should of course be changed by you as needed.

 ### 1. Obtain the device ID

+> [!IMPORTANT]
+> You can also find the ID on a sticker in the battery compartment of the remote control.
+The batteries must be removed for this.

 #### 1.1 Prepare FernoPy